3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/instructor_notes/ruby/how-to-run-ruby.md

 ## Running ruby in the REPL

 Ruby comes with a REPL called `irb` (Interactive Ruby Shell).
-This is similart to us using the `node` command to write JS in the command line.
+This is similar to us using the `node` command to write JS in the command line.
 While irb is good for basic ruby, there is another option called `pry` which is like irb with superpowers.
 We'll be using this throughout the course to debug.

 ## Installing Pry